 Sheet Masks are an incredibly powerful way to hydrate your skin.
-Essentially sheets are soaked in a potent serum that will help to rejuvenate, brighten, and nourish your skin, which seal everything in allowing the ingredients to penetrate your skin more efficiently.
+Essentially sheets are soaked in a liquid serum that will help to rejuvenate, brighten, and nourish your skin.

-Our new WISHFUL Thirst Trap Cocoon Mask, $9, is made with a double-layer-fiber technology that allows each mask to hold significantly more of the powerful vitamin-rich essence than a conventional sheet mask.
-A potent cocktail of Hollyhock Rose Extract, Sodium Hyaluronate, and Aloe Vera, means dry, dehydrated skin is instantly transformed.
+Our new WISHFUL Thirst Trap Cocoon Mask, $9, is made with a double-layer-fiber technology that allows each mask to hold significantly more of the vitamin-rich essence than a conventional sheet mask.
+A potent cocktail of Hollyhock Rose Extract, Sodium Hyaluronate, and Aloe Vera helps to immediately transform dry or dehydrated skin.

 Step 4: Serum

 Serums are lightweight formulas and contain high concentrations of active ingredients.
-The formula is made up of smaller molecules that are absorbed into the skin at a much deeper level.
-This makes serums ideal if you’re trying to target a specific skincare issue, like acne, fine lines or dry skin.
+The formula is made up of smaller molecules that are absorbed easily into the skin.
+This makes serums ideal if you’re trying to target a specific skincare issue, like acne, pigmentation, fine lines or dry skin.
 Like essences (which are basically a thinner ‘more watery’ version of serums), you only need a small amount – about the size of two pomegranate seeds!